Updated July 10, 2023

 What is Financial Forecasting?

-The four major components of financial forecasting are projected income statement, cash flow, balance sheet, and funding sources.
+The four major components of financial forecasting are projected income statements, cash flow, balance sheet, and funding sources.
 Financial forecasting has several methods to calculate the fundamentals of financial indicators.
 Delphi, percent of sales, moving average, etc., are some methods.

 - Financial forecasting is the estimation of a company’s future financial performance.
 It uses past performance records and present-day trends for the projection.